MagicSketch/MagicMirror/purchase.md

 Moreover, Google Analytics reported more than 10,000 page views in just 5 days.
 My Github recorded more than 2,200 downloads, plus an unknown number of people that uses SketchToolbox or the forgotten number that I've used Cloudly which got deleted due to traffic overused.

 Sounds promising right?
 In fact, only 55 donations has been made in this 20 days.
 That's less than 2% of the users has taken out their pockets.
-Considering 10% been taken from using Paypal, a quick math can quickly evaluate the actualy number Magic Mirror made.
+Considering 10% been taken from using Paypal, a quick math can quickly calculate the actual number that Magic Mirror has made.

 It's pretty clear that the donation modal will never be sustainable.
-There're basically two decisions for an individual developer:
+From an individual developer point of view, there could be two possible ways:

-1. Be nice to people and leave the modal unchange until something else takes up my time
+1. Continue to be nice and leave the modal unchanged until something else more important takes up the time
-2. Be a better product owner and do whatever it takes to continue focus and improve on the product
+2. Be a better product owner and make decisions based on what the product needs to be successful

 After days of thinking, my decision inevitably goes to #2.